-The programme is aimed at those looking to progress to PhD research in Sustainable Development or Human Geography.
+The programme is aimed at those looking to progress to PhD research in Sustainable Development or Human Geography within the School.
 The fixed programme offers a broad grounding in research design, theoretical approaches, and quantitative and qualitative research methods.
 Students also receive bespoke training in professional skills and research design specifically tailored to their own research interests.

 - This MRes course is approved by the ESRC and the Scottish Graduate School of Social Science.